SeanHank/AtomZero/doc/Mod_Development_Guide.md

 2. **Dependency Injection Principle**: Mods obtain services through `ModAPI` and do not directly access kernel implementations.
 3. **Event-driven Principle**: Communication between Mods should preferably go through the EventBus to avoid hard references.
 4. **Isolation Principle**: World Mods data is strongly bound to the world save and fully unloaded on world switch.
 5. **No Exception Isolation Principle**: Errors in Mod callbacks are not caught and may cause crashes.
-See §10 and Design Document §8.3.
+See §10.
 6. **No Permission Sandbox Principle**: No permission control or code signing is provided; only hash whitelist integrity verification is offered.
-See Design Document §9.

 ---